Clarifai/docs/docs/sdk/create-apps.md

 ## List concept

-The List Concepts feature in the Clarifai Python SDK empowers users to retrieve a comprehensive list of all available concepts within their application.
+The List Concepts feature in the Clarifai SDKs  empowers users to retrieve a comprehensive list of all available concepts within their application.
 With the list_concepts function, users can seamlessly navigate through large sets of concepts by leveraging built-in pagination functionalities.
 This enables efficient information display while providing flexibility through parameters such as `page_no` and items `per_page`.

 Visit this [page](https://docs.clarifai.com/api-guide/advanced-topics/pagination) for more information.